quozd/awesome-dotnet/README.md

 * [HotChocolate](https://github.com/ChilliCream/hotchocolate) - GraphQL server compatible to all GraphQL compliant clients like Strawberry Shake, Relay, Apollo Client, and various other clients and tools.
 * [graphql-net](https://github.com/chkimes/graphql-net) - GraphQL to IQueryable for .NET.
 * [EntityGraphQL](https://github.com/EntityGraphQL/EntityGraphQL) - library to build a GraphQL API on top of data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema (EF is not a requirement - any ORM working with LinqProvider or an in-memory object will work).
+* [ZeroQL](https://github.com/byme8/ZeroQL) - high-performance C#-friendly GraphQL client.
+It supports Linq-like syntax.
+It does't not require Reflection.Emit or expressions.
+As a result, in runtime provides performance very close to a raw HTTP call.

 ## GUI